 To apply, please complete the application form and requirements at Appendix A to this Guide.
-As with all IHRP fellowships, applications should be submitted through UTLC by February 9, 2024.
-Applications to student-initiated fellowships will consist of a C.V., law school transcripts, Offer letter from host organisation, a letter of recommendation, and proof of financial aid assessment, provincial loans/grants, or other needs-based funding (if applicable).
+As with all IHRP fellowships, applications should be submitted through UTLC by February 14, 2025.
+Applications to student-initiated fellowships will consist of a C.V., law school transcripts, Offer Letter from host organization, a letter of recommendation (to be sent directly to ihrp.law@utoronto.ca from the referee), and proof of financial aid assessment, provincial loans/grants, or other needs-based funding (if applicable).
 A list of past summer fellowships can be found here.
-To learn more about our students' experiences, check out the fall edition of Rights Review.
+To learn more about our students' experiences, check out the fall editions of Rights Review (i.e. Yolume 17, Issue 1 and Yolume 18, Issue 1).

-Students are expected to contact organisations and obtain an offer themselves prior to applying to an IHRP fellowship through UTLC by the prescribed deadline of February 9, 2024, following the information and templates provided in this Guide.
-To take full advantage of this opportunity, students are encouraged to begin researching early (see the "Tips" section below) as they require an Offer Letter to apply for an IHRP fellowship.
+Students are expected to contact organizations and obtain an offer themselves prior to applying to an IHRP fellowship through UTLC by the prescribed deadline of February 14, 2025, following the information and templates provided in this Guide.
+To take full advantage of this opportunity, students are encouraged to begin researching early (see the "Tips" section below).

 More information about summer fellowship opportunities can be found in the IHRP/CDO's International Human Rights Career Guide (2017).
+Students are encouraged to attend the IHRP's information sessions and sign up for the IHRP student listsery to receive further guidance and keep informed about potential opportunities.